Company Info

 Risk management system

-At SBG, the Risk Management Office spearheads Group-wide risk management activities cooperating with each Group company and department.
+At SBG, the Risk Management Office spearheads Group-wide risk management activities cooperating with Group companies and departments.
 The office is supervised by the Chief Risk Officer (CRO), who is appointed by the Board of Directors with responsibility for Group-wide risk management.

 SBG established the Risk Management Policy to ensure a Group-wide understanding of the purpose of risk management and to clarify the basic roles of officers, employees, and risk managers.
 This policy applies to all officers and employees of SBG and the Group companies to encourage their active involvement in risk management activities.
-In accordance with SBG’s Risk Management Regulations and the Group Company Management Regulations, which are set under the Risk Management Policy, SBG and the Group companies appoint risk managers.
-The risk managers are responsible for comprehensively identifying financial and non-financial risks that might arise during business activities and for monitoring both the countermeasures taken to address these risks and the status of their implementation (At least once per quarter).
+Under this policy, and in accordance with SBG’s Risk Management Regulations and the Group Company Management Regulations, we appoint risk managers at SBG and its Group companies, comprehensively identify financial and non-financial risks that might arise during business activities, and monitor the countermeasures and their implementation status on at least a quarterly basis.

-The Risk Management Office ensures the effectiveness of Group-wide risk management by receiving reports on important matters from the risk managers and confirming compliance with the regulations.
-The policy and regulations are periodically reviewed and approved by the Board of Directors of SBG and other bodies.
+The Risk Management Office ensures the effectiveness of Group-wide risk management by receiving reports on material matters from risk managers and confirming compliance with the regulations.
+These policies and regulations are periodically reviewed and approved by the Board of Directors of SBG and other bodies.
 The Risk Management Office quarterly reports identified risks that are material to the Group and their countermeasures to the Board of Directors and the Group Risk and Compliance Committee (GRCC), respectively.
-Accordingly, both governance bodies supervise the Risk Management Office.
+Accordingly, both governance bodies oversee the Risk Management Office.
 The GRCC consists of Board Directors and Corporate Officers of SBG and provides oversight of the risk management and ethics and compliance programs of the Company.

 Risk management initiatives

-The Risk Management Office works to strengthen risk management activities by identifying and addressing risks, with the aim of mitigating factors that adversely affect the Group’s sustainable growth.
+The Risk Management Office works to strengthen risk management activities by identifying and addressing risks, with the aim of eliminating and reducing impediments that adversely affect the Group’s sustainable growth.

 Identifying risks

-The Risk Management Office is pursuing the following initiatives to gain a comprehensive understanding of financial and non-financial risks facing the entire Group.
+The Risk Management Office is pursuing the following initiatives to gain a comprehensive understanding of financial and non-financial risks across the entire Group.

 Key agenda confirmation

-When important matters are to be resolved by SBG’s Board of Directors, the Investment Committee, and other bodies, the Risk Management Office confirms the agenda items in advance and consults with the relevant departments, if necessary.
+When decisions are to be made about new investments or other material matters by the Board of Directors, Investment Committee, or other decision-making bodies in SBG, the Risk Management Office confirms the agenda items in advance and consults with the relevant departments, if necessary.
 It also ensures that risk-related information that needs to be considered is reflected in the agenda.

 Portfolio risk analysis

-The Risk Management Office performs risk analysis over the entire Group’s investment portfolio from various perspectives.
-For example, the Risk Management Office monitors the impacts on SBG’s financial ratios that are caused by changes in the external environment such as economic and monetary policies and other political conditions.
-The concentration of investments in specific countries, regions, and sectors is also monitored continuously.
+The Risk Management Office performs risk analysis on the entire Group’s investment portfolio from various perspectives.
+For example, the Risk Management Office monitors the impacts on SBG’s financial indicators that are caused by changes in the external environment such as economic and monetary policies and other political conditions.
+It also monitors the concentration of investments in specific countries, regions, and sectors continuously.

 Risk information gathering

-The Risk Management Office gathers information on various risks from the major Group companies and each department of SBG.
-When the risks materialize, the relevant Group companies and departments of SBG escalate the issues to the Risk Management Office in a timely manner.
+The Risk Management Office comprehensively gathers information on various risks from major Group companies and SBG departments.
+When risks materialize, the relevant parties report the issues to the Risk Management Office in a timely manner.

 Responding to risks